Tag Archives: Bill Skarsgård

 Even though I definitely can’t say I had a great time during all of the two hours and forty nine minute run time of of director Andy Muschietti’s IT Chapter 2, the last hour or so was pretty thrilling.

-Starring James McAvoy, Javier Botet, Jessica Chastain, Bill Hader and Bill Skarsgård, I had to watch this final installment of the IT (1990) remake because the cast and trailers were great.
-I was also determined since this was essentially my last chance to see if I found any of the IT movies scary all.
-I definitely had a lot of feelings throughout but unfortunately, once again, scared really wasn’t one of them.
-At the very best I was very grossed out by the scene with the 8 plus legged severed head.
-I enjoyed much of the visual effects and the acting.
-Unlike in the 1990 IT film, this time both the children and the adult versions of the children performed pretty well.
+I had a lot of feelings throughout, but, unfortunately, once again, scared really wasn’t one of them.
+At the very best, I was very grossed out by the scene with the 8-plus-legged severed head.
+I enjoyed many of the visual effects and the acting.
+Unlike in the 1990 IT film, this time, both the children and their adult versions performed pretty well.

 IT - Chapter 2 (2019), Jessica Chastain, Warner Bros.
 Pictures